Starting the container¶

 The above table reflects the current state of the Git repository.
 The docker repository is mainly in sync, unless builds fail or commits are pushed for which no builds are started (usually indicated with

 [skip ci] in the commit message).
 You can click on the tag's name to go to its corresponding branch on GitHub, clicking the commit sha brings you to the git diff of that commit.

 You can use docker environment variables or a configuration file that should be stored in

-/config/app/unpackerr.conf.
+/config/unpackerr.conf.
 Don't forget to mount your volume where Unpackerr should look to find your downloads.
-You should use the same volume as is used in the Sonarr/Radarr/Lidarr containers.
-More advanced configuration methods are possible too, but take a look at the upstream project page for more info on that.
+Take a look at the upstream project page for info on how to configure Unpackerr.